Getting Started: Haplotype quantification

 wget https://s3-us-west-2.amazonaws.com/human-pangenomics/pangenomes/freeze/freeze1/minigraph-cactus/hprc-v1.0-mc-grch38.xg

-First step in haplotype quantification is the generation of candidate variants using HLA alleles and a reference genome using the following command:
+First step in haplotype quantification is the generation of haplotype variants using HLA alleles and a reference genome using the following command:

-orthanq candidates hla --allele-freq allele_frequencies.csv --alleles hla_gen.fasta --genome reference.fasta --xml hla.xml --output candidate_variants
+orthanq candidates hla --alleles hla_gen.fasta --genome reference.fasta --xml hla.xml --output candidate_variants

 Above command produces VCF files for each HLA locus (A.vcf, B.vcf, C.vcf, DQB1.vcf) in candidate_variants folder.